 Hard money lenders are simply small groups of investors who lend money to house flippers.
 The reason hard money lenders are preferred by many house flippers is that they generally care more about the ARV (after renovation value) of the home than the experience or financial qualifications of the borrower.
 This also makes them an excellent resource when buying foreclosed homes, whether to plan to flip them or rent them.

 After extensive research, we chose LendingHome as the best hard money lender for fix and flip projects.
 They provide 12-month loans with interest rates starting at 7% and approval taking 15 days or less.

 Best for: Beginners or borrowers with bad credit

 Private money lenders are very similar to hard money lenders.
 The primary difference is that they are generally made up of smaller groups of investors, sometimes just one individual.
-Since there are literally thousands of private money lenders, we recommend new investors either get a referral from a house flipping pro, or use a national directory like this one.
+Since there are literally thousands of private money lenders, we recommend new investors get a referral from a house flipping pro.

 Conventional Bank Loans